Have specific questions about our Sprint race? We’ve got Sprint specific questions and answers HERE.

 Can relay members wait inside of transition for their swimmer?

-Relay members should wait for their swimmer at the bike rack, where they will hand off the chip to the biker.
+Relay members should wait for their swimmer in the relay pen, where all chip hand offs will take place.

 How will I learn about any race day changes?